GraceKeane/ADCWAProject2020/README.md

 ## Arcitecture
 *The spring boot applications contains & allows...*
-* Data to be read from a database
+* Data that can be read from a database
-* Info from database to be displayed on the web in a table format
+* Info from database that can be displayed on the web in a table format
-* Data to be added to a database using spring forms
+* Data added to a database using spring forms
-* Spring error messages to be displayed
+* Spring error messages can be displayed
 * Spring security throughout the application
 * Table joins
 * Table headers